iCHAIT/moviemon/README.md

 `$ moviemon -g`

-Display all movies with the awards they have recieved.
+Display all movies with the awards they have received.

 `$ moviemon -a`